jodastephen/railmodel/CR2-SWLondon.md

 * CR2 changing to Northern (City) Southbound at AGL in 34-37m at 20tph (+6m)
 * CR2 changing to District at VIC in 35-37m at 20tph (+6m)
 * RAY-WAT changing to Northern (West End) at WAT changing to District at CHX in 40-46m at 8tph (+13m)
+* RAY-WAT changing to Victoria at VXH changing to District at VIC in 41-46m at 8tph (+14m)

 From Raynes Park to Moorgate (12m better)
 -----------------------------------------